 - They help the serum spread more easily

 - They temporarily fill in fine lines and wrinkles so they look smaller

 - They make skin silky soft to the touch

 Related: Are Silicones Bad Or Good For Skin?

 Let’s be clear here.
 Topical retinol takes months to work its magic on wrinkles.
-The serum didn’t reduce them in a week.
+The serum didn’t reduce them in a week (no topical product can do that).
 But I know it will in due time.
 The science here is solid.

 But, it did improve the texture of my skin in only 7 days.
 My skin looked smoother, plumper, more even-toned and a tad firmer.
 Even the pores on my oily t-zone look just a tiny bit smaller.

 My skin is used to retinol by now so the serum didn’t irritate my skin.
 It didn’t make it breakout either.
 There’s a reason why it’s a staple in my skincare routine after all. 🙂

 Who Is This For?